Anchorsify/Anchorsify.github.io/_pages/Leaf.md

  - Damage: (CHA/2 + 28)d4
  - Special: Finisher
  - Speed: 20
- - Requires: Byakugan Active, Jyuuken Combo
+ - Requires: Byakugan Active
  - Combo Bonus:  +8d4 damage, +4 Stun, +2 Sealed Tenketsu, +1 Immobilize

   Effects: This attack uses your NDB and inflicts Sealed Tenketsu 4, reduces Blocking's effectiveness by 25%, ignores armor, bypasses half of an opponent's DR, and deals Energy wounds.
+This attack may not be converted with Jyuuken.

 ###### -=[ Sealed Tenketsu ]=-
 This is a Status Effect that applies a penalty to Chakra Exhaustion and Chakra Control rolls equal to its Severity, and half that (rounding down) to Stamina rolls.
 If you ever fail a Chakra Exhaustion roll while you have this status, whatever technique you were trying to use fails (but you advance in Fatigue as normal), and you lose Hit Points (not Vitality) equal to the Chakra cost of that technique.

 Sealed Tenketsu stacks fully with itself, but a victim’s body naturally will try to correct its chakra flow to meet demands in battle: Every time someone with this status advances in Fatigue, they lower their Sealed Tenketsu Severity by their (Chakra Control Ranks)/5.
+Outside of combat, Sealed Tenketsu is reduced by the same amount every hour, with a minimum reduction of 1 per hour.

 ## Nara
 A modestly-sized yet highly influential clan within Konoha, the Nara primarily use secret ninjutsu techniques which manipulate shadows, using them to disable opponents and control the battlefield.